fancellu/docker-composenoderedis/README.md

 You should see the number of visits, as stored in redis.

-To crash the node server goto Point browser at localhost:8081/crash
+To crash the node server goto localhost:8081/crash

 You'll see that is crashes, but recovers, localhost:8081 still works fine